-Observation: one Description of observation: According to local Labour laws requirements, the workers committee available on site is dealing with Health and Safety conditions of works.
-Local law or ETI requirement: Objective evidence observed: ETI 2.4 CIPA meeting minutes Worker representative interview It should also be associated to discuss other pillars introduced by the ETI Code of conduct Interview
+Observation: one Description of observation: According to Brazilian national Labour laws, the workers committee available on site is only dealing with Health and Safety working conditions matters or issues.
+Objective evidence observed: Local law or ETI requirement: 2.2 The employer adopts an open attitude towards the activities of trade unions and their organisational activities.
+Workers interviews Workers committee minute records Workers representative Comments: It should be also associated to discuss other pillars introduced by the ETI Code of conduct and a formal communication upon these pillars must exist between workers and the higher management on site interviews

-Good Examples observed: none Description of Good Example (GE): Objective evidence observed:
+Go ood Examples observed: none Description of Good Example (GE): Objective evidence observed: